etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 ## Creating a New Spring Boot Project

-Now that we have declared the projection, fields, repository, and searches on Entendo ERP, we'll need to create a new spring project to make use of these JPA resources that we have created just before.
+Now that we have declared the projection, fields, repository, and searches on Etendo ERP, we'll need to create a new spring project to make use of these JPA resources that we have created just before.
-Ahead you'll find the steps to create the Spring Boot project and add it as a module on Etendo RX.
+Next, you'll find the steps to create the Spring Boot project and add it as a module on Etendo RX.

 ### Project Creation

-1. Visit [**Spring Initializr**](https://start.spring.io/) to start your project setup.
+1. Visit [**Spring Initializr**](https://start.spring.io/){target="_blank"} to start your project setup.
 2. Fill in the following details:

     | Field        | Value                           |